We are visiting schools during the November lockdown, and like you we are taking precautions to keep our teachers and your children safe.

 We recognise that we are still in a pandemic — we all face the unknowns of local lockdowns or people becoming ill.
 We would hope to work cooperatively with schools through this crisis.
 If a sudden situation made our visit impossible, we would hope to either reschedule a cancelled day, or substitute a virtual day if the required topic is offered.

 We are humbled by the outpouring of support schools have shown us through this crisis.
 Many of you have reached out with words of encouragement, hoping we would again return to your schools.
 We are incredibly grateful.

-We will continue to update this space as the guidelines for the reopening of schools beome clearer.
+We will continue to update this space as the guidelines for schools continue to change.
 Thank you for your assistance and understanding.

 We hope you, your families and your school communities have stayed safe and continue to do so.
 We look forward to seeing you again soon.